itaywe1998/EcoEvolution/Code_Diary.md

 In this current config - m3 is the parameter who controls the cycles - that is how many periods of temprature profile there are in a certain time range.
 Make it smaller for fewer cycles, and vice versa."
 [main 7cb92fd] in this current config - m3 is the parameter who controls the cycles - that is how many periods of temperature profile there are in a certain time range.
 Make it smaller for fewer cycles, and vice versa.

+26.11.23
+proud to say kozai is working.
+I opened a new directory in order to massively adapt the main R and cpp scripts to an outside temperature profile.
+The attitude is now completely different.
+There is no before climate change and during one.
+There is no small or large preparation time.
+The entire temperature history is given by the astrophysics from the start to the end.
+There are several modifications to be done:
+1. Cpp needs to have access to all temperatures in any given time, even though it chose its time jumps on its own.
+This is going to be a nightmare, since besides the accessibility to a non R script (passed as parameter is the best solution) one must match the times inside eqs to a time given in the Temprature table.
+I guess a round to nearest will be fine as long as the table is with enough resolution from one side, but not to heavy on the other side.
+2. Many script arguments are now deprecated, such as small (boolean), cycles, periodic, Cmax, Cmin, Tmax, Tmin, tstart, tE ...
+Keep only model, dbar, vbar, id, seed.
+Less complex on this aspect.
+3. Need to adapt Cpp not to generate its own temperature profile, but to read from a given one, in the manner described in clause 1.
+The only profile to be made is the spatial interpolation, which in turn can be also better described than the linear one if a scientific source will be found.
+For now its good enough, but patches are still an inner choice and not astrophysical.
 ```